Dr Edward Yates

 Edward Yates is a Lecturer in Employment Relations in the School of Management at the University of Sheffield.

-Edward is a member of the Work, Employment Relations Research Centre (WOERRC) located within the Management School.
+Edward is a member of the Centre for Decent Work (CDW) located within the Management School.

 - Research interests